 - Decreased levels of trust: the impact of the 2008 financial crisis and uncertain economies today had a well-kown impact.

-Even if digital transformation is a priority for most retail banks, reality shows there is still quite some work in the area of digitization, a conditio since qua non for transformation, and of underlying processes that are often overlooked.
+Even if digital transformation is a priority for most retail banks, reality shows there is still quite some work in the area of digitization, a conditio since qua non for digital transformation, and of underlying processes that are often overlooked.

-In a 2012 report (PDF opens), called “Digital transformation in 10 building blocks to boost customer exerience and ROE”, the EFMA (a financial industry organization promoting innovation in retail banking) and McKinsey indeed stated retail banking was lagging behind in digitalization/digitization.
-The report, based on data and perspectives from across the European banking sector, found that only 20-40% of processes are digitalized and 90% of banks invest less than 0.5% of their total spending in digital.
+In a 2012 report (PDF opens), called “Digital transformation in 10 building blocks to boost customer exerience and ROE”, the Efma (a financial industry organization promoting innovation in retail banking) and McKinsey indeed stated retail banking was lagging behind in digitalization/digitization.
+The report, based on data and perspectives from across the European banking sector, for instance found that only 20-40% of processes are digitalized and 90% of banks invest less than 0.5% of their total spending in digital.

 In an article in the Financial Times, McKinsey London’s Tunde Olanrewaju, wrote that “retail bank customers don’t experience the same level of digital choice, freedom and empowerment as in other industries” such as travel, to quote just one.
 And that is a challenge as the experiences, choice and digital expectations of consumers are shaped by those in all industries.
 We expect the same level of service and – even more importantly, empowerment – from retail banks as we do from other industries leading the digital evolutions.